How I Live Without a Car In The US (And Why I’ll Never Own a Car Again)

 In Burlington, VT, for example, there are major bike paths that can take you through the city.

-In New York, I knew from experience that in Lower Manhattan, 12th and 13th street on the ones you want to take to get across town because they have protected bike lanes.
+In New York, I knew from experience that in Lower Manhattan, 12th and 13th Street are the ones you want to take to get across town because they have protected bike lanes.

 This will take some research, but if you talk to locals and explore online you’ll figure out the safer routes with slower traffic and protected lanes.

 When I lived in New York, biking was my default.
 I realized how much it opened up my options.
-40 minute walks are often 15 minute bike ride, so it greatly expands what’s in an easy commuting distance.
+40-minute walks are often 15-minute bike rides, so it greatly expands what’s in an easy commuting distance.

 Don’t spend $2000 on your first commuter bike.
-A $300 will suffice.
-Also, invest in a good bike lock.
+I got one on Facebook Marketplace for $75.
+Reallocate some of those funds to a good lock.

 7) Bike to the Buses